David-Seis/SecureYourAzureData/SQLSecurity/02 - SQLServerSecurityBasics.md

     SELECT * FROM sys.database_principals
     WHERE type = 'R' AND is_fixed_role = 0  AND name NOT IN ('public')
 </pre>
-4. Run this script to list all users by whether they are SQL or Windows users, excluding any built-in users.
+4. Run this script to list all users by whether they are SQL or Windows users, excluding any built-in users, and identify what rolees they are in.
 <pre>
     -- Windows Logins
       SELECT * FROM sys.server_principals WHERE type IN ('U','G', 'E', 'X') AND name NOT LIKE '%NT%'

     -- SQL Logins
       SELECT * FROM sys.server_principals WHERE type = 'S' AND name NOT LIKE '%#%' AND name NOT LIKE 'sa'

+    --Find Role Memberships
+    SELECT DP1.name AS DatabaseRoleName,
+      isnull (DP2.name, 'No members') AS DatabaseUserName
+    FROM sys.database_role_members AS DRM
+    RIGHT OUTER JOIN sys.database_principals AS DP1
+      ON DRM.role_principal_id = DP1.principal_id
+    LEFT OUTER JOIN sys.database_principals AS DP2
+      ON DRM.member_principal_id = DP2.principal_id
+    WHERE DP1.type = 'R'
+    ORDER BY DP1.name;

 </pre>
 5. Open an Administrator Powershell command window and navigate to the test app directory and open the document
   <pre>